love-fern/love_fern_fe/README.md

 #### Known Issues

 - In its current state, Love Fern's backend API is not private.
 Future goals are to require a private token that only the Love Fern frontend will have.
 Until then, please do not provide any information you deem sensitive.
+- The fertilize feature currently suggests a random activity to do with your fern's person.
+Please consider real life consequences are not our responsibility if you do ask your fern's person to do this activity.

 ## Deployment